YosysHQ-Docs/AppNote-109/docs/source/index.rst

       :lines: 6-8, 10-11

   And the assertion where this sequence is used:

   .. literalinclude:: ../../src/relaxed_delay/relaxed_delay.sv
      :language: systemverilog
      :lines: 16

-   By running **sby -f src/relaxed_delay/relaxed_delay.sby err** an error is shown pointing that the last *foo* is not followed by *bar* in the defined time window, as described in Figure 5.1 No match (at smt_step 16).
+   By running **sby -f src/relaxed_delay/relaxed_delay.sby err** an error is shown pointing that the last *foo* is not followed by *bar* in the defined time window, as described in Figure 5.1 wave name *No match* (shown at smt_step 16 in GTKWave).

-   To fix this, the last *foo* must be followed again by *bar* in one to two cycles, so the sequence needs a change:
+   To fix this, the last *foo* must be followed again by *bar* in one to two cycles, so the sequence needs to be changed:

    .. literalinclude:: ../../src/relaxed_delay/relaxed_delay.sv
       :language: systemverilog